Chemotherapy for Penile Cancer

 Chemotherapy (chemo) is the use of drugs to treat cancer.
 Two types of chemotherapy can be used in treating penile cancer:

-- Topical chemotherapy (described in another section)
+- Topical chemotherapy (described in Local Treatments (Other than Surgery) for Penile Cancer)

 - Systemic chemotherapy